 p | beam.Create(['a']) | beam.Map(lambda x: 3).with_output_types(str)

-However, if you enable runtime type checking, the code passes at pipeline construction and fails at runtime.
+However, if you enable runtime type checking, the code is guaranteed to fail at runtime.
 To enable runtime type checking, set the pipeline option

 p | beam.Create(['a']) | beam.Map(lambda x: 3).with_output_types(str) p.run()